 - California Teleconnect Fund (CTF): Provides discounted communications services to schools, community colleges, libraries, government-owned hospitals and other non-profit organizations.

 - Deaf & Disabled Telecommunications Program (DDTP): Provides assistive telecommunications equipment, speech generating devices, and relay services to consumers with hearing, vision, speech, cognitive, and mobility disabilities.

 - California High Cost Fund-A (CHCF-A): Provides subsidies to small independent telephone corporations serving consumers in rural high-cost areas, in order to reduce landline phone service rates for rural consumers, allow access to 911 and other public interest services (e.g. 811, government offices, etc.) and improve deployment of broadband-capable facilities.

 - California High Cost Fund-B (CHCF-B): Provides subsidies to “carriers of last resort” for providing phone service in rural high-cost areas, in order to keep rates affordable for consumers in rural high-cost areas and allow access to 911 and public interest services.

-The Commission has also established various administrative committees, which function as advisory boards to the Commission regarding the development, implementation, and administration of their respective programs.
-These public programs are funded by surcharges assessed on end user's telephone bills.
-For more information on the surcharges, please click here: Surcharges/Taxes/Forms.
+The CPUC has various administrative committees, which function as advisory boards to the CPUC regarding the development, implementation, and administration of their respective programs.
+Currently, these programs are funded by surcharges assessed on landline, wireless, and VoIP intrastate revenues.
+Telecommunication service providers collect surcharges from consumers, and remit the surcharge monies to a financial institution working on behalf of the CPUC.
+Program equipment vendors and service providers also submit claims to the CPUC for reimbursement of costs incurred to implement these programs.
+For more information on the surcharges, see: Surcharges/Taxes/Forms.